What is a Discovery Flight?

 What are your business hours?

 Lavion Aero offers flight training seven days per week.
 One-on-one flight instruction allows a flexible training schedule which may include early morning, daytime and evening hours.
 Students and renters can schedule flights anytime using our online scheduling system.
 The office is staffed typically only during business days/hours but we are available to schedule after hours/weekend meetings.

 Do I need special insurance?

 A student does not need special insurance when flying with an instructor.
-However, Lavion Aero highly recommends that renters and students obtain renters insurance prior to solo flight, or flights without an instructor.
+However, Lavion Aero requires that airplane renters and students obtain renters insurance prior to solo flight, or flights without an instructor.
 We require liability coverage and a minimum of $25,000 in physical damage coverage (not applicable to helicopter pilots).
 See this page for more on the topic.
 Some places we recommend for purchasing affordable renters insurance are listed below.

 - BWI Fly Insurance Agency, bwifly.com, 877-704-5139